langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 The first thing you do when you define a graph is define the `State` of the graph.
 The `State` consists of the [schema of the graph](#schema) as well as [`reducer` functions](#reducers) which specify how to apply updates to the state.
 The schema of the `State` will be the input schema to all `Nodes` and `Edges` in the graph, and should be defined using an [`Annotation`](/langgraphjs/reference/modules/langgraph.Annotation.html) object.
 All `Nodes` will emit updates to the `State` which are then applied using the specified `reducer` function.

-### Schema
+### Annotation

-The way to specify the schema of a graph is by defining an [`Annotation`](/langgraphjs/reference/modules/langgraph.Annotation.html) object, where each key is an item in the state.
+The way to specify the schema of a graph is by defining a root [`Annotation`](/langgraphjs/reference/modules/langgraph.Annotation.html) object, where each key is an item in the state.

 ### Reducers